-HISTORICAL UNITED STATES IMPORTS AND JOBS BY SECTOR 1945 - 2019 pushback in in that large businesses still represent the majority of export revenues.
-However, participants recognized that trade still positively impacts many people corporations or small businesses.
-This myth businesses and individuals participate in and benefit from international trade, even though trade is more commonly associated whether it flows through larger with the large corporations.
+5 - Most of the benefits from trade go to multinational corporations - pushback in in that large businesses still represent the majority of export revenues.
+However, participants recognized that trade still positively impacts many people whether it flows through larger corporations or small businesses.
+This myth importantly highlighted how small businesses and individuals participate in and benefit from international trade, even though trade is more commonly associated with the large corporations.